jethrosweb/jethrosweb/README.md

 - 🤔 I’m looking for help with ...
 React.js
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/jethro-d/)
 - ⚡ Fun fact: ...
-I'm have a dizygotic twin brother.
+I have a dizygotic twin brother.
 -->